redrookie/projeto_labMoveis/README.md

 Group project from the mobile development class, 2019.1 (UFF)

-Project done in Corona SDK with another 3 classmates.
+Project done in Corona SDK with other 3 classmates.

 # Functionalities
 1. One animation